WebEngage/segment-integration-android/README.md

 Please follow our [android push notification documentation](https://docs.webengage.com/docs/android-push-messaging)

 ## In-App Notifications
-No furhter action is required to integrate in-app messages.
+No further action is required to integrate in-app messages.

 ## Proguard
 Please include the following rules in your proguard file.